SUMMARY

 Mock-ups for Silver Fern with Red Stripe

-This design was the result of James’ conscious attempt to strongly counterbalance my personal style with his own style (long aspect ratio with complex and free-form patterns).
-This design doesn’t have a construction sheet because it can’t be specified mathematically – that’s the whole point!
+This design was the result of James’ conscious attempt to strongly counterbalance my personal style with his own.
+It uses a long aspect ratio with more complex and free-form patterns, although I still simplified the design in the years since he designed it.

 By usual standards of success, this flag is actually the best of our designs – it is aesthetically charming, got enthusiastic responses, satisfies many aspects of national symbolism and scored highly in memory testing.
 However, by our guiding principle of maximum feasibility, we could not treat this as one of our “main” design proposals; it was clear that for a lot of the population, this design would veer a little too much into the “cheesy souvenir” trap.